Sarah Krasnostein: Education

 She graduated with a PhD in criminal law from Monash University in 2016.
 Her thesis, "Pursuing Consistency: The Effect of Different Reforms on Unjustified Disparity in Individualised Sentencing Frameworks", was awarded the Mollie Holman Doctoral Medal for Law.
 Her research has been cited by the Victorian Court of Appeal, the Victorian Sentencing Advisory Council, and various academic journals.

 Writing

 Krasnostein's first book, The Trauma Cleaner, was published in 2017.
 She spent four years researching the book, which is a work of narrative non-fiction about the life and work of Sandra Pankhurst.
-She was awarded the Victorian Prize for Literature and the Prize for Non-Fiction at the 2018 Victorian Premier's Literary Awards, as well as the Dobbie Literary Award and the Douglas Stewart Prize for Non-Fiction at the NSW Premier’s Literary Awards.
+She was awarded the Victorian Prize for Literature and the Prize for Non-Fiction at the 2018 Victorian Premier's Literary Awards, the Australian Book Industry Award for General Non-Fiction, the Dobbie Literary Award and the Douglas Stewart Prize for Non-Fiction at the NSW Premier's Literary Awards.
 For The Trauma Cleaner, Krasnostein was a finalist for the Melbourne Prize for Literature, the Walkley Book Award, the National Biography Award, and the Wellcome Book Prize (UK).